BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 ![BIRDSbus Exploded View](./images/BIRDSBus-exploded.png)

+### General documentation:
+While this website does contain information regarding the program and the BIRDSBus, the main explanations and documentation is contained in the Program Textbook and the Interface Control Document, which can be found [_here_](https://github.com/BIRDSOpenSource/BIRDS-GeneralDocumentation).

-The boards that comprise the bus are the following:
+##The boards that comprise the bus are the following:

 ### Backplane Board (BPB):
 The backplane is the board that links all the other ones together.
 It has basically no other components as its only function is to  connect all the boards together.